What is rhythm in music: An introduction to beats, meters, and tempo

 Rhythmic values in the DAW

-When we’re working in the DAW, we’ll most likely be using a piano roll, where MIDI notes (pictured below) are sequenced across a grid.
+When we’re working in a DAW (digital audio workstation), we’ll most likely be using a piano roll, where MIDI notes (pictured below) are sequenced across a grid.
 Here, different rhythmic values won’t have different symbols; rather, we’ll be looking at the length of the MIDI note in relation to the grid to determine its rhythmic value.

 The length of different notes, demonstrated on the piano roll